 Data gathering is already a habit to every company departments but data analyses and the transmission of its results are still a pain in the neck to the majority of the company workforce.
 Data storytelling offers a solution to those problems for the whole company.

-Data storytelling is the logical aftermath of several realisations made in the Business Intelligence area.
-The first one is about data visualisation, also known as dataviz.
+Data storytelling is the logical aftermath of several realizations made in the Business Intelligence area.
+The first one is about data visualization, also known as dataviz.
 For industrial needs, presenting data in a linear fashion as it is done in an Excel sheet, is often limited.
-This is why data visualisation becomes more and more mainstream.
-Indeed it can convert data into interactive charts that make data visualisation easier and help for a better and quicker understanding while allowing a simpler knowledge transmission.
+This is why data visualization becomes more and more mainstream.
+Indeed it can convert data into interactive charts that make data visualization easier and help for a better and quicker understanding while allowing a simpler knowledge transmission.

 This practice is common in data journalism where the audience is the general public.
 What is the next step?
 Adapting this practice to business users within the company.
 Using charts in addition to the complete data journalism and journalism methods, a new area of Business Intelligence is created: data storytelling.

 Once upon a time there were some data…